hlissner/lb6-actions/actions/Optimize Image.lbaction/README.md

 Hold down alt and it will make a copy to optimize, rather than operate on the original.

+Hold down shift and it will also process them with ImageOptim (if available).

 ![](https://dl.dropboxusercontent.com/u/2908279/public/cb/cb-oi-1.png)
 ![](https://dl.dropboxusercontent.com/u/2908279/public/cb/cb-oi-2.png)
 ![](https://dl.dropboxusercontent.com/u/2908279/public/cb/cb-oi-3.png)